indigo-dc/indigopaas-deploy/ansible/README.md

   192.168.1.27 ansible_connection=local
   ````

-- Edit the variables in inventory/group_vars
+- For ech service, fill its specific variables in the correspondig file present inder inventory/group_vars as described in the README file of each service available under roles/ directory (https://github.com/indigo-dc/indigopaas-deploy/tree/iotwins/ansible/roles)

 - Run the playbooks for each service you want to deploy.
   The recommended order is the following: